heinzermch/heinzermch.github.io/_posts/2020-07-16-deepmind-lecture-series-part-2.md

 Conditional GANs: generalize to the conditional setting.
 Category ID or image from another ID

-Laplacian GANs: starts from tiny image and upsample via gaussian, generate Laplacian to fill in details and add it up.
+Laplacian GANs: starts from tiny image and up-sample via Gaussian, generate Laplacian to fill in details and add it up.
 Discriminator takes two input images.
 Discriminator and generator are conditional.
 First to produce relatively large images with decent results.
 Was fully convolutional operator.

 Deep Convolutional GANs: simple architecture, used BN.
 Made training much easier.
 Can do interpolation between to noise vectors in z space.
 Shows model is able to generalize, continuous distribution and not simply memorizing.
 Meaningful semantics in latent space, man plus glasses minus men plus women is women with glasses.
-Simliar to word2vec results.
+Similar to word2vec results.

-Spectrally Normalised GANs: First real try to do imagenet generation.
+Spectrally Normalized GANs: First real try to do ImageNet generation.
 No matter what input to layer, output values are not increased due to clamping singluar values.
 Regularizes discriminator.
 Uses hinge loss basically.

-Projection Discriinator.
+Projection Discriminator.
 Learn a class embedding.
 Interesting theoretical justification for that projection

 Self-Attention GAN: Do global reasoning, used in language domain normally.
 In image domain gives you the opportunity to learn global statistics about the image.
 Better global coherence in generated image.
 Can say where the model is looking at.

 BigGAN: Main idea is to make GAN really really big, digest all the previous work and scale it up.
 Big Batch sizes are really important, use 2048 instead of 256.
-Was important because imagenet has 1000 classes, so each class should be in each batch.
+Was important because ImageNet has 1000 classes, so each class should be in each batch.
 Also trained on JFT.
-A lot of tricks from previous papers, but lots of ablations studies. new tircks.
-Orthogonal regularisation, skip connections from noise, class elabel embedding shared accross layer fro class conditioning.
-Truncation trick was introduced, change standard devation of noise input.
-The smaller the variance, the more simliar samples become, givs you prototypical example of one class.
+A lot of tricks from previous papers, but lots of ablations studies. new tricks.
+Orthogonal regularization, skip connections from noise, class label embedding shared across layer fro class conditioning.
+Truncation trick was introduced, change standard deviation of noise input.
+The smaller the variance, the more similar samples become, gives you prototypical example of one class.
 Trick between variety and fidelity of the samples you can generate.
 Architecture trick which improved performance.
 Example of class leakage.

-LOGAN: latent optimisation.
+LOGAN: latent optimization.
 Natural gradient descent step inside

 Progressive GANs: parallel line of work compared to BigGAN.
-Start generating at low resolution and wait until convergence, then add an umpsampling level plus upsampling.
+Start generating at low resolution and wait until convergence, then add an up-sampling level plus up-sampling.
 Went up to 1024 to 1024.
 Great results on faces.

 StyleGAN: follow up, used more challenging data set.
 More diverse and not so famous people.
-Had stracured latent inputs z, and had spatial noise input. spacial vs global latent.
+Had structured latent inputs z, and had spatial noise input. spacial vs global latent.
 Two kind of layers.
-Can have stochastic varations at different scales.
+Can have stochastic variations at different scales.

 Takeaways: still not easy to do. and methods have weaknesses